kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/motivation.md

 <aside>

-🗣 **“*Education is not the learning of facts, but the training of minds to think.”**
+🗣 **“Education is not the learning of facts, but the training of minds to think.”**
 - Attributed to Albert Einstein*

 </aside>